 North Carolina, like many states requires food vendors to have a commissary.
 A place for you to prepare, clean and dispose of your grey water.
 Obtaining a commissary can be tough for some.
 It requires most vendors to seek and find a commercial restaurant or business with a commercial kitchen.
 I teach in my book; “hot dogs saved my life” – many ways to find a great commissary and often without paying a fee.
 Sometimes this can be tough.

-Essentially your asking someone to allow you to prep and clean in their commercial kitchen.
-In my book I teach you how to present yourself so that it doesn’t sound so bad.
+Essentially you're asking someone to allow you to prep and clean in their commercial kitchen.
+In my book I teach you how to present yourself so that it doesn't sound so bad.
 We all, well most of us are required to have a commissary.

 Some vendors build their own but most find a solution with a local commercial kitchen.

 There is a large part of me that agrees and in the video you will hear from Steve as he explains how ridiculous the rule is.
 I honestly wish him luck in his quest to overturn his conviction and possibly remove the code from the books.
 Fortunately, Steve has a team of attorneys working to help him on his case.
 Best of all they are Constitutional experts.